crazysboy/GCVC/README.md

 000002.jpg None 320 773 533 97 swiming 408 78 502 414 swiming 1169 316 321 436 swiming 842 93 352 160 swiming 377 500 206 361 swiming 906 263 110 485 swiming 767 340 127 450 swiming 1092 444 193 431 swiming 433 310 343 289 swiming 566 221 303 197 swiming 1140 425 344 348 swiming 982 325 169 353 swiming

+**The detailed information of the dataset can be found in the paper**

 **activity label**